jjmontesl/cubesviewer/doc/guide/installation.md

-As a side note, it should be pointed that CubesViewer is, however, mainly a client-side Javascript library, which means that you don't need to use any particular server side technology as long as there is a running CUbes server accessible to the client browser.
+As a side note, it should be pointed that CubesViewer is, however, mainly a client-side Javascript library, which means that you don't need to use any particular server side technology as long as there is a running Cubes server accessible to the client browser.
 This makes it (or parts of it) easily integrable in existing web applications.

 The installation workflow is as follows: